Sun and Steel by Yukio Mishima

 La Poétique, la Mémoire Change No. 6, 1970, Editions du Seuil (Paris)

-Shakespeare’s Verbal Art in Th’Expence of Spirit by Roman Jakobson, by Lawrence G. Jones
+Shakespeare’s Verbal Art in Th’Expence of Spirit by Roman Jakobson and Lawrence G. Jones

 Noel Annan (1916–2000) was a British military intelligence officer and scholar of European history.
 His works include Leslie Stephen and Our Age, Changing Enemies: The Defeat and Regeneration of Germany, and The Curious Strength of Positivism in English Political Thought.